 The University of Arkansas provides resources for faculty through its memberships with nationally known organizations and companies.
 They provide research findings, national data, best practices, services, events and Web conferences for higher education institutions.
 Learn how to connect with these organizations.

-The Education Advisory Board provides best practices, research and practical advice to leaders at higher education institutions, particularly leaders of academic affairs; business affairs; student affairs; advancement; and continuing, online and professional education.
+EAB Global, Inc. provides best practices, research and practical advice to leaders at higher education institutions, particularly leaders of academic affairs; business affairs; student affairs; advancement; and continuing, online and professional education.

 Many reports target administrators who make organizational and strategic decisions inside various divisions at their institutions.
 Report categories include “research and insights,” “tools and analytics,” and “technology.“

 The company provides teams of consultants and analysts who seek out the best ideas from leaders at higher education institutions across the country, and it shares findings with its membership.
 Previews of reports are available on the public website, but members can view the full reports by logging in to the website.

 Eduventures Inc. is a national research and marketing company that provides written reports and consulting services for higher education institutions and other educational organizations, including those involved with online learning and innovation in higher education.
 Eduventures provides tools for benchmarking and tips for best practices, as described by institutions nationwide.